-PARENTS: Please complete the information below with your child so that you can easily co etc. The office staff at your child's school would be pleased to help you with this information.
-PARENTS: Please complete the information below with your child so that you can easily contact your child's school, teacher, principal, etc. The office staff at your child's school would be pleased to help you with this information.
+PARENTS: Please complete the etc. The office staff at your child' PARENTS: Please complete the information below with your child so that you can easily contact your child's school, teacher, principal, etc. The office staff at your child's school would be pleased to help you with this information.

 My Child's School: School Address:

-School Phone Number:P Principal's Name:
+School Phone Number: Principal's Name:

-18945 Teacher's Name:
+Teacher's Name:

-PARENTS: Please sign, clip off, and return this slip of any section in the Parent-Student Rights and Resp PARENTS: Please sign, clip off, and return this slip to your child's school.
-Your signature does not necessarily indicate approval of any section in the Parent-Student Rights and Responsibilities Handbook, but merely indicates you have received the information.
+PARENTS: Please sign, clip PARENTS: Please sign, clip off, and return this slip to your child's school.
+Your signature does not necessarily indicate approval

+of any section in the Parent-S of any section in the Parent-Student Rights and Responsibilities Handbook, but merely indicates you have received the information.

-Signature of Parent or Guardian: Date:
+Signature of Parent or Guardian: ian: Date:

-Name of Student (please print):
+Name of Student (please print): 11);

 School: Grade: